 A cardiopulmonary exercise test, or CPET for short, is a type of stress test that examines how well the lungs, heart, and muscles work individually and together.

-If you experience intolerance to exercise, shortness of breath, or pain in your chest while working out you should consult your doctor who will likely recommended a cardiopulmonary exercise test.
+If you experience intolerance to exercise, shortness of breath, or pain in your chest while working out, you should consult your doctor who will likely recommend a cardiopulmonary exercise test.

 The CPET will be used to diagnose or rule out several disorders, some more severe than others.